Constructing Span Categories From Categories Without Pullbacks: Some Categories that do not have Pullbacks

-Although the fact that $\Dif$ does not have pullbacks is commonly cited in the literature, we found it difficult to locate a detailed proof of this fact and so present it here for the convenience of the reader.
+Although the fact that $\Dif$ does not have pullbacks is commonly cited in the literature, we found it difficult to locate a detailed proof of this fact and so present one here.

 \begin{proposition} The category $\Dif$ does not have pullbacks. \end{proposition}

 \begin{proof}